Luming-L/Project/git.md

 ```
 # configure
 `git config` will generate `.gitconfig` file that stores git settings.
-A `.gitconfig` file can be found at one or more of three different locations, depending on how we set things up.
+The `.gitconfig` file can be set at one or more of three different locations:
+Global (`/localdisk/home/_s0000000_/.gitconfig` or ~/.config/git/config): the most common use, establishes global configuration options for a particular user

 ```bash
 # name and email address